 Glider pilots who have completed any of the BGA’s aerobatic courses must send a course completion certificate.

 The fee will vary according to your circumstances.
 For example, whether you already hold a UK licence, and whether that licence has already been converted to an EASA-FCL licence, or if your application will be made at the same time as applying for something else.

 Use the Fee Calculator to see what you will need to pay.

 Full charging details are available in the scheme of charges.

-We endeavour to process applications in 10 working days from receipt.
-Incomplete applications are not subject to the 10 working day turnaround until all application requirements are met
+We endeavour to process licence applications within 15 working days.
+Incomplete applications are not subject to the 15 working day turnaround until all application requirements are met.

 The aerobatic rating does not have a validity period.